 And N is the number of payments you’re going to make before you start extracting the money.

-That looks complex but it’s not quite as complicated as it looks.
+That looks complex to measure your annuity but it’s not quite as complicated as it looks.

 Let’s say that you’re putting $6,000 a year into an annuity that pays an annual interest rate of 5 percent, and you’re going to be making those payments for the next ten years.